alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   end
 end
 ```
-Here, first **within_window** is called which works same as explained before, then the coordinates are transformed using **transform_x** and **transform_y** which work same as explained before.
+Here, first **within_window** is called which works the same as explained before, then the coordinates are transformed using **transform_x** and **transform_y** which work the same as explained before.
 Then the colour of the border and the colour to be filled are set using the **stroke** and **fill** functions of Magick::Draw respectively.
 The *COLOR_INDEX* hash is used to provide the colour in the correct format.
 Then the border width is set using **stroke_width** function.
 Then opacity is set to 0 if no colour is to be filled i.e. *fill_color* is not given i.e. it is nil.
-Finally the **rectangle** function is called which takes in two opposite corners and draws the rectangle.
+Finally, the **rectangle** function is called which takes in two opposite corners and draws the rectangle.
 And then the opacity is returned to 1 i.e. its original state.
-P.S. - The rectangle is drawn in *draw* variable and text was drawn in *text* variable.
+P.S. - The rectangle is drawn in *draw* variable and the text was drawn in *text* variable.

 Now, the **draw** function for each Legend object is called:
 ```ruby